lightstep/hipster-shop/README.md

 If you've deployed the application with `kubectl apply -f [...]`, you can run `kubectl delete -f [...]` with the same argument to clean up the deployed resources.

+If you've deployed the application with `make setup`, then you can clean up the deployed resources with `make clean`

 ## Conferences Featuring Hipster Shop